3 August 2026

 "The world isn't saving"

-Valheim auto-saves every 30 minutes by default.
+Valheim auto-saves every 30 minutes by default (-saveinterval 1800).
 If you suspect saves aren't running:

 1. Check the server console output for any save-related lines (look for "World saved").

-2. In the panel's File Manager, find your world files: YourWorldName.db and YourWorldName.fwl.
+2. In File Manager, open Valheim/worlds_local/ and find YourWorldName.db and YourWorldName.fwl.
+They're nested in there, not at the top level.
 Their modified timestamps should match the most recent save.

 3. Make sure the server has enough disk space – out-of-disk is a silent killer.